carlreedw/git_php_repos/README.md

 The tool consists of some client code (html, css, and javascript) that makes calls to files hosted on a web server (php and html).

-The server queries the GitHub API's repository endpoint: 'https://api.github.com/search/repositories' for individual repo information.
+The server queries the GitHub API's search/repositories endpoint: 'https://api.github.com/search/repositories' for repository information.

 The server stores the information in a MySQL database.
 Then it can retrieve that information to create HTML to send to the client.